cyborgway-org/awesome-transhumanism/LIST.md

 - [LongevityCoin](https://www.longevitycoin.org) - Longevity Intime will be launching a DeFi (Decentralized Finance) platform, Longevity Intime DeFi is built and implemented on the Binance Smart Chain (BSC) network.
 By adopting well-known strategies in the DeFi universe, it has an economic model capable of generating rewards in crypto assets through Farming and Staking.

+- [The Center of Excellence for Engineering Biology | GP-write | HGP-write](https://engineeringbiologycenter.org) - The Genome Project-write (GP-write) is an open, international research project led by a multi-disciplinary group of scientific leaders who will oversee a reduction in the costs of engineering and testing large genomes in cell lines more than 1,000-fold within ten years.

 ### Crowdfunding for Science

 - [experiment.com](https://experiment.com) - Experiment is online platform for discovering, funding, and sharing scientific research.